mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 - Documentation is kept up to date.
 The README includes instructions for running and testing the application locally.
 - Change history is maintained in a clear and documented way: commit messages describe the changes made.
 - Code is refactored for better quality.

+## Report

+See the report about how the project went [here](https://github.com/mkankaan/ohjelmistotuotanto-miniprojekti-r4/blob/main/report.md).